Kotwic4/fake-news-detector/README.md

 Colab notebook have cell, which is downloading CSV file from github.

-## Baza danych
+## Database
-1. Wystartuj instancje bazy danych PostgreSQL.
-W zależności od potrzeb może ona być uruchomiona lokalnie bądź na zdalnym serwerze (w ramach tego projektu była urchamiania instancja bazy danych na AWS).
+1. Start the PostgreSQL database instance.
+Depending on the needs, it can be run locally or on a remote server (under this project the database was running instance on AWS).
-2. Wykonaj polecenia SQL znajdujące się w pliku table_create.sql .
-Powinny zostać utworzone 3 tabele - dla artukułów, użytkowników oraz tweetów.
+2. Execute the SQL commands from the table_create.sql file.
+Three tables should be created - for articles, users and tweets.
-3. Otwórz plik data_extractor.py
+3. Open data_extractor.py
-4. Ustaw zmienną PATH_TO_DATA_DIRECTORY na folder wskazujący dane z portalu politifact (ścieżka powinna dokładnie wskazywać folder politifact!).
-Poradnik skąd pobrać dane znajdziesz w innym rozdziale tej instrukcji.
+4. Set the PATH_TO_DATA_DIRECTORY variable to the folder pointing to the data from the politifact portal (the path should point exactly to the politifact folder!).
+A guide on how to download the data can be found in another chapter of this manual.
-5. Ustaw zmienną CONN zgodnie z informacjami o dostępie do bazy danych na której działasz (ustaw host, dbname, user oraz password)
+5. Set the CONN variable according to the information about access to the database you are running on (set host, dbname, user and password)
-6. Uruchom skrypt
+6. Run script
-7. W rezultacie wykonania skryptu dane powinny zostać w odpowiedni sposób wrzucone do bazy danych.
+7. As a result of the script, the data should be properly uploaded to the database.

 ## References